 Is Piñatex biodegradable?

 A fully vegan material, Piñatex is 80% biodegradable – a considerable step up from traditional non-animal leathers, which are commonly made with petroleum-based fibres.
-The substrate itself, made from 80% pineapple leaf and 20% polylactic acid fibres, is biodegradable in controlled conditions, but like many animal-free innovations in the leather area, Piñatex uses a coating made from petroleum resin, which halts its chances at full biodegradability.
-But like many innovations that humans create, Piñatex can be improved with time, and Ananas Anam is working on switching to a bio-based coating that would make the material wholly biodegradable.
+The substrate itself, made from 80% pineapple leaf and 20% polylactic acid fibres (a vegetable-based plastic made from corn), is biodegradable in controlled conditions.
+Like many animal-free innovations in the leather area, Piñatex uses a coating made from petroleum resin, which halts its chances at full biodegradability.
+But, akin to many other innovations that humans create, Piñatex can be improved with time, and Ananas Anam is working on switching to a bio-based coating that would make the material wholly biodegradable.

 What does Piñatex look like?